dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 I will try to play with few other methods for fixing Imbalance datasets such as Bagging,Boosting etc Deploy this in Azure Pipeline in Azure data platform ?
 Use the same method for traning Image classification (Neural Network based training) and see if it provides good performance metrics
-ML oversampling methods such as SMOTE won't probably work with Neural Network so  An alternative to SMOTE is to obtain synthetic points using generative models such as Variational AutoEncoders.
-Generative models have demonstrated enormous potential when handling complex data distributions during the last few years.
-Their success at generating realistic data makes them a new paradigm to solve dataset oversampling.
+#note 1 : ML oversampling methods such as SMOTE won't probably work with Neural Network so  An alternative to SMOTE is to obtain synthetic points using generative models such as Variational AutoEncoders.
-The long tail problem in image classification refers to the imbalance in data distribution where a few classes have many samples, while most classes have few samples.
+#note 2 : The long tail problem in image classification refers to the imbalance in data distribution where a few classes have many samples, while most classes have few samples.
 This is a common issue in real-world image recognition problems, such as medical imaging